wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 Despite this, many organizations are not correctly prioritizing investments to help protect themselves from real world threats.

-# Security investments
+# Continous security investments

 Lewis Carroll already knew about these security challenges:

 > "My dear, here we must run as fast as we can, just to stay in place.
 And if you wish to go anywhere you must run twice as fast as that."
 (Alice in Wonderland)

-This phrase frequently pops into my head when discussing security threats, triaging vulnerabilities and considering long term investments and strategic design decisions.
+This phrase frequently pops into my head when discussing security threats, triaging vulnerabilities, and considering long term investments and strategic design decisions.

 ![/blog/images/2021/coins.jpg](/blog/images/2021/coins.jpg)

 To effectively secure systems today and in the future, active measures must be taken.

-Your organization must stay ahead of the curve and ensure that legacy systems are being updated and patched, and that breaches can be detected and mitigated.
+Your organization must stay ahead of the curve and ensure that systems are being updated and patched, and that breaches can be detected and mitigated.

-Just staying in place will work against you.
-A good example is cryptography:
+Just staying in place works against you.
+A great example is cryptography:

 - If your organization is encrypting data right now, what are you doing to ensure that five years from now you will be able to upgrade the old data to newer algorithms?
 - Is your organization considering the cost and making the right design decision today to ensure a seamless upgrade will be possible?